-6 Understand how to instruct safe and effective circuit training sessions
+6 Understand how to instruct safe and effective group cycling sessions

-- 6.1 Explain the importance of correct demonstrations and clear instruction - 6.2 Describe ways to observe and monitor performance - 6.3 Explain ways to improve, correct and reinforce technique - 6.4 Explain ways to engage and motivate participants during circuit training sessions
+- 6.1 Explain the importance of correct demonstrations and clear instruction - 6.2 Describe ways to observe and monitor performance - 6.3 Explain ways to correct and reinforce technique - 6.4 Explain ways to engage and motivate participants during group cycling sessions

 - 6.1 Learners must explain the importance of correct demonstrations and clear instruction, this could include:

 - prevent injury

 - participants understand what is required

 - correct alignment and posture

-- participants use correct technique.
+- participants use correct technique

+- why demonstration is used to support technique

+- when to provide further demonstration or verbal instructions

+- when to provide one to one support and coaching.

 - 6.2 Learners must describe ways to observe and monitor performance, this could include:

 - positioning, so that the instructor can see the whole class

-- moving around the group
+- moving around the group (if appropriate)

 - use of teaching tools (mirror/ceiling height)

-- benefits and limitations of monitoring techniques, eg RPE (the rate of perceived exertion), heart rate monitoring, talk test - participant interaction to check engagement and effort levels.
+- use of monitoring techniques, eg RPE (the rating of perceived exertion), training zones, heart rate monitoring, talk test

+- participant interaction to check levels of engagement and effort levels.

-6.3 Learners must explain ways to improve, correct and reinforce technique, this could include:
+- 6.3 Learners must explain ways to correct and reinforce technique, this could include:

 - use of teaching points/demonstrations

 - reinforcement of technique

-- breaking down complex exercises into smaller parts

 - offering of alternatives/adaptations

 - moving around the group to correct or improve a participant's technique

 - use of mirrors for participants to observe themselves

 - emphasis on correct posture and breathing.

-- 6.4 Learners must explain ways to engage and motivate participants during circuit training sessions, this could include:
+- 6.4 Learners must explain ways to engage and motivate participants during group cycling sessions, this could include:

 - use of music

 - pitch and tone of voice

 - engagement with the class

 - encouragement

 - visualisation

 - eye contact with participants.